Gulf of Oman: International trade

 The Western side of the gulf connects to the Strait of Hormuz, a strategic route through which a third of the world's liquefied natural gas and 20% of global oil consumption passes from Middle East producers.

 Ecology

 In 2018, scientists confirmed the Gulf of Oman contains one of the world's largest marine dead zones, where the ocean contains little or no oxygen and marine wildlife cannot exist.
-The dead zone encompasses nearly the entire 63700 sqmi Gulf of Oman, equivalent to the size of Florida, United States of America.
+The dead zone encompasses nearly the entire 63700 sqmi Gulf of Oman and equivalent to the size of Florida, United States of America.
 The cause is a combination of increased ocean warming and increased runoff of nitrogen and phosphorus from fertilizers.

 International underwater rail tunnel

 In 2018, a rail tunnel under the sea was suggested to link the UAE with the western coast of India.
 The bullet train tunnel would be supported by pontoons and be nearly 2000 km in length.